How to Get Rid of Crabgrass and Keep It From Coming Back

-To get rid of crabgrass naturally, or without chemicals, try mulching.
+Rely on an organic mulch to help control crabgrass naturally (without chemicals) in garden beds.
 Mulch acts as a suffocating blanket by preventing light from reaching weed seeds.
 At the same time, mulch holds moisture for your plants and provides nutrients for your soil as it decomposes.
 Apply coarse mulch, such as bark or wood chips, directly onto soil.
-Leaves, grass clippings, or straw work better as weed deterrents with a separating layer of newspaper, cardboard, or fabric between them and the soil.
-Look for organic mulch as an organic crabgrass control method.
+Shredded leaves, grass clippings, or straw work better as weed deterrents with a separating layer of newspaper or cardboard between them and the soil.

 How to Remove Crabgrass